Learning from Human Directional Corrections: Other Choices of

 \subsubsection{Chebyshev Center}

-Chebyshev center is defined as the center of the largest Euclidean ball that lies inside the polytope $\boldsymbol{\Omega}$.
-The Chebyshev center for a polytope can be computed by solving a linear program \cite{boyd2004convex}, which is also efficient.
-But the Chebyshev center is not affinely invariant to the transformations of coordinates \cite{boyd2007localization}.
-Therefore, a linear mapping of features may lead to an inconsistent weight vector estimation.
+The Chebyshev center is defined as the center of the largest Euclidean ball that lies inside the polytope $\boldsymbol{\Omega}$.
+Chebyshev center for a polytope can be efficiently computed by solving a linear program \cite{boyd2004convex}.
+But Chebyshev center is not affinely invariant to the transformations of coordinates \cite{boyd2007localization}.
+Thus, a linear mapping of features may lead to an inconsistent weight vector estimation.